 Cookies are also vulnerable during transport, so you should apply HTTPS and make sure your sensitive cookies are not transmitted using plain HTTP by specifying Secured cookie attribute.

-To defend against Cros Site Request Forgery you should add the SameSite attribute with either strict or lax value.
-But be aware of currently limited browser support.
+To defend against Cross Site Request Forgery, you should add the SameSite attribute with either strict or lax value.

 The limit attack vectors you should keep the availability of your cookie at the minimum.
 That means limiting the scope (Domain and Path) and lifespan (Expires and Max-Age).